Hugo Eric Flores Cervantes

 Hugo Eric Flores Cervantes (born 2 March 1969) is a Mexican politician, attorney, and Neo-Pentecostal pastor.
-He founded the Social Encounter Party (PES), a conservative political party, and its successor, the Solidarity Encounter Party.
+He founded Building Societies of Peace (PAZ), a conservative political party.
+He also founded two other parties Social Encounter Party (PES), and its successor, the Solidarity Encounter Party.
 Flores Cervantes was both parties' national president and one of the Social Encounter Party's eight federal deputies in the 63rd session of Congress.
 He is currently a member of the Chamber of Deputies for Morena.

 Early life and education

 Flores Cervantes obtained a law degree from the National Autonomous University of Mexico (UNAM) in 1992 and two degrees from Harvard University: a master's degree in public, economic, and gubernatorial law in 1996, as well as a J.D. in 2001.
 In addition to becoming a partner at the law firm of Durán, Flores, and Soria, he was the pastor of Casa sobre la Roca (House on the Rock), a Neo-Pentecostal church that supported Felipe Calderón in the 2006 presidential election.